Example of a dam in the St. Paul District.

 - Homme Dam (Park River)

-Additionally, USACE has a cooperative agreement to operate and maintain flood control on the Souris River at Lake Darling Dam, which is owned by the Fish and Wildlife Service, including some modified refuge structures on the Souris River.
+Additionally, USACE has a cooperative agreement to operate and maintain flood control on the Souris River at Lake Darling Dam, which is owned by the U.S. Fish and Wildlife Service, including some modified refuge structures on the Souris River.
 Flood risk management costs are funded by USACE, and other costs are funded by the Department of the Interior.
 USACE also negotiates flood control with the Department of State through an International Joint Commission for two Canadian dams (Rafferty and Grant Devine dams).

 See the National Inventory of Dams for more information: https://nid.sec.usace.army.mil/#/